JuliaActuary/LifeContingencies.jl/README.md

 ## Examples

 ###  Basic Functions
-Calculate various items for a 30-year-old male nonsmoker using 2015 VBT base table and a 5% interest rate
+Calculate various items for a 30-year-old male nonsmoker using 2015 VBT base table and a 5% interest rate.

+First, load the packages and construct objects with the above parameters:

 ```julia